rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 As their company grew so too did their large shop with its inventory of tools and spare parts in order to perform the increasing amount of maintenance.
-Operating three different logging sides placed an enormous amount of demand on Jack’s time.
+Operating three different logging sides placed an enormous amount of demand on Jackâ€™s time.
 He dealt with crew problems, parts and fuel supply logistics, dispatching field mechanics and numerous other issues.
 Forgoing a normal family life and hard work make a logging show succeed.
-With a spiral-bound notepad kept in his right-hand shirt pocket, Jack jotted down notes to himself, parts numbers, telephone numbers, names, dates, times and places – the markings of an active mind.
+With a spiral-bound notepad kept in his right-hand shirt pocket, Jack jotted down notes to himself, parts numbers, telephone numbers, names, dates, times and places â€“ the markings of an active mind.

 ![My hard-working mother and father, Jack and Evelyn Hopkins,